miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

   #define KVM_BUS_LOCK_DETECTION_OFF      (1 << 0)
   #define KVM_BUS_LOCK_DETECTION_EXIT     (1 << 1)

 Enabling this capability on a VM provides userspace with a way to select a policy to handle the bus locks detected in guest.
 Userspace can obtain the supported modes from the result of KVM_CHECK_EXTENSION and define it through the KVM_ENABLE_CAP.
-The supported modes are mutually-exclusive.

-This capability allows userspace to force VM exits on bus locks detected in the guest, irrespective whether or not the host has enabled split-lock detection (which triggers an #AC exception that KVM intercepts).
-This capability is intended to mitigate attacks where a malicious/buggy guest can exploit bus locks to degrade the performance of the whole system.

-If KVM_BUS_LOCK_DETECTION_OFF is set, KVM doesn't force guest bus locks to VM exit, although the host kernel's split-lock #AC detection still applies, if enabled.

-If KVM_BUS_LOCK_DETECTION_EXIT is set, KVM enables a CPU feature that ensures bus locks in the guest trigger a VM exit, and KVM exits to userspace for all such VM exits, e.g. to allow userspace to throttle the offending guest and/or apply some other policy-based mitigation.
-When exiting to userspace, KVM sets KVM_RUN_X86_BUS_LOCK in vcpu-run->flags, and conditionally sets the exit_reason to KVM_EXIT_X86_BUS_LOCK.

-Note!
-Detected bus locks may be coincident with other exits to userspace, i.e.
-KVM_RUN_X86_BUS_LOCK should be checked regardless of the primary exit reason if userspace wants to take action on all detected bus locks.
+KVM_BUS_LOCK_DETECTION_OFF and KVM_BUS_LOCK_DETECTION_EXIT are supported
+currently and mutually exclusive with each other.
+More bits can be added in the future.

+With KVM_BUS_LOCK_DETECTION_OFF set, bus locks in guest will not cause vm exits so that no additional actions are needed.
+This is the default mode.

+With KVM_BUS_LOCK_DETECTION_EXIT set, vm exits happen when bus lock detected in VM.
+KVM just exits to userspace when handling them.
+Userspace can enforce its own throttling or other policy based mitigations.

+This capability is aimed to address the thread that VM can exploit bus locks to degree the performance of the whole system.
+Once the userspace enable this capability and select the KVM_BUS_LOCK_DETECTION_EXIT mode, KVM will set the KVM_RUN_BUS_LOCK flag in vcpu-run->flags field and exit to userspace.
+Concerning the bus lock vm exit can be preempted by a higher priority VM exit, the exit notifications to userspace can be KVM_EXIT_BUS_LOCK or other reasons.
+KVM_RUN_BUS_LOCK flag is used to distinguish between them.

 7.23 KVM_CAP_PPC_DAWR1
 ----------------------